 A tale of good taste and the search for emerging varieties

-Artwine is the rosé-cheeked love child of Judy and Glen, two live-in-the-moment lovers of Mediterranean style wines, who decided to leave the worlds of banking, research, and marketing behind, and turn their obsession with emerging varieties into a successful business and way of life.
+Artwine is owned by Judy and Glen, two live-in-the-moment lovers of Mediterranean style wines, who decided to leave the worlds of banking, research, and marketing behind, and turn their obsession with emerging varieties into a successful business and way of life.

 In 2008 when they established the Artwine brand, the Mediterranean varieties they adored were few and far between.
 What better way to expand than by planting, growing and producing the very wines they were so passionate about?

-Fast forward to today and this fun-loving Feral Farmer and tongue-in-cheek Wicked Stepmother are the hearts and grape-stained hands behind the largest range of emerging varieties available in the Adelaide Hills region.
-They’re completely enamoured with what they’ve managed to build from the ground up and can’t wait to welcome you to their cellar door so you can experience (and taste) it all firsthand.
+Fast forward to today and this fun-loving couple are the hearts and grape-stained hands behind the largest range of emerging varieties commercially available.
+They’re completely enamoured with what they’ve managed to build from the ground up and can’t wait to welcome you to their cellar door so you can experience (and taste) it all first hand.

 The story of Artwine

-The Artwine cellar door can be found on Bird in Hand Road in Woodside, in the Adelaide Hills.
+The Artwine cellar door is on Bird in Hand Road in Woodside, in the Adelaide Hills.
 Glen and Judy purchased the vineyard in 2011, before building their home and cellar door in 2013.

 The story behind the ‘Artwine’ name is a triptych, drawn from a combination of Glen and Judy’s personal interests, their business philosophy, and a slice of Australia’s winemaking history: